 The best way to move around Granada is actually on foot.
 The center of town, where you will mostly be staying, is rather small and pleasant to walk.
 If you are staying further from the center, you may want to rent a bike.

-Unless you go to the mountains, Nicaragua is always hot and there are just two seasons: the dry season, during which it is hot and dry; and the wet season, during which it is just as hot, but also terribly humid and it rains a lot.
-The dry season goes from the end of November to April, and that’s when you should be visiting – the best months are probably January and February.
+Unless you go to the mountains, Nicaragua is always hot and there are just two seasons: the dry season, from the end of November to April and with hot and mostly dry days; and the wet season, which it is just as hot, but also terribly humid and rainy.

-Having said so, the weather in Granada Nicaragua is significantly more pleasant than that of Leon, thanks to the regular breeze coming from Lake Nicaragua (which the locals call Lake Cocibolca).
+The weather in Granada is a bit more pleasant than that of Leon, thanks to the regular breeze coming from Lake Nicaragua (which the locals call Lake Cocibolca).

 If you need a good local company for your tours in Granada and surroundings, you may want to look for ORO Travel.
 They run very good tours.
 I have done several with them and my favorite guide was by far Rudy – who speaks perfect English.
 Their offices are in Calle Corral.